N0153128/TeleVoidBot/README.md

 add weather forecast for motd - highest & lowest temp + rain possibility add unread email counter for motd add ton difference 24h for motd

+### Known Issues
+- the bot would randomly crash if it was launched outside of the Docker environment.